barcradio/ultra-tracker/src/renderer/src/assets/documents/get-started.md

 This function loads a .csv file, supplied by race organizers, containing all of the athletes known to have **not finished** the race.

 - **Initialize RFID**
+Starts RFID reader service for the Zebra FXR90
 - **Reset App Settings**

 - **Recreate Database**